AdrikGG/FullStackFinal/README.md

-jsonwebtoken - expirable tokens for authentication validator - library for string validation is-empty - checks for empty values cloudinary - api for cloudinary batabase
+jsonwebtoken - expirable tokens for authentication validator - library for string validation is-empty - checks for empty values cloudinary - api for cloudinary database

 ## References and Resources